Landship: Super-heavy tank

-Super-heavy tanks are massive tanks, concepts of which led to gargantuan vehicles rivaling naval warships.
-Super-heavy tanks such as the British TOG2 and the Soviet T-42 were built in a similar layout as naval battleships, albeit on a smaller scale.
+Super-heavy tanks are massive tanks, concepts of which led to gargantuan vehicles akin to naval warships.
+Super-heavy tanks such as the British TOG 2 and the Soviet T-42 were built in a similar layout as naval battleships, albeit on a smaller scale.

 T-35

 The T-35 was a Soviet multi-turreted heavy tank.
 Nicknamed the "Land Battleship," it continues to be one of few armored historical vehicles named as such.

-Landkreuzer P. 1000 Ratte
+Panzerkampfwagen VIII Maus

-The Landkreuzer P. 1000 Ratte was a proposed super-heavy tank from Nazi Germany.
-If completed, the Ratte would have been 35 meters (115 feet) long, 14 meters (46 feet) wide, and 11 meters (36 feet) high, with a weight of 1,000 tons.
-Moreover, its primary armament would have had 2x280mm 54.5 SK C/34 naval guns, with two MG-151/15 15-mm machine guns and eight FlaK 38 20-mm anti-aircraft guns, weighing 8.1 kg (18 pounds).
+The Maus was a German super-heavy tank from the 2nd World War, weighing in at 188 tons.
+It was heaviest tank ever built.
+Although 141 were ordered, only one finished prototype and one partially finished prototype were in working order by the end of the war due to the Allies bombing the only factory capable of producing the tank.

-Landkreuzer P. 1500 Monster
+Landkreuzer P.1000

-The Landkreuzer P. 1500 Monster was a proposed super-heavy self-propelled gun also devised by Nazi Germany.
-"The Monster," if built would have been larger than the Ratte, weighing at 1,500 tons.
+The Landkreuzer P.1000 was a super-heavy tank designed by Edward Grote for Nazi Germany in 1942.
+If completed, the P.1000 would have been 35 meters (115 feet) long and 14 meters (46 feet) wide, with a weight of ranging from 800 to 1,000 tons depending on the variant.
+The latest variant would have been armed with twin 28 cm guns housed in a central turret and two turrets with twin 12.8 cm cannons mounted towards the front of the hull.